"Beautiful, isn't she?

 "Let's go home, said Alexander.

-The gathering watched with confusion as the propellers spun back to life, the plane turned towards the horizon, and sped off back into the sky.
+The gathering watched with confusion as the propellers spun back to life, the plane turned towards the horizon, and sped off into the sky.